Amboise to Calais

 On arrival at the quarry reception desk we were met by a very jolly manager and his staff.
 He asked where we were from and then he proudly announced that he was first away in the 'Tour de France' when it started off from Cambridge.
 Though when he showed us his photographs he wasn't in Lycra, more like Sillywear, on an electric scooter which was brightly decorated.
 It seems that he was there to promote Arras as a tourist destination.
 Well in all honesty, if there hadn't been The Great War then nobody would have any need to visit this area of France at all, or much of Belgium either come to think of it.
-So maybe, just maybe, The Great War was orchestrated by the French Tourist Authority; I mean they've never looked back since have they?
+So maybe, just maybe, The Great War was orchestrated by the French and Belgian Tourist Authorities; I mean they've never looked back since have they?

 The manager was also very helpful in that he took what details I had of the relative and whilst we were having a guided tour around the tunnels, did a bit of research and was able to pinpoint the most likely place that he lost his life, which is in the area of two villages about 5 miles out of town.
 One of them is called Wancour, I kid you not.
-I need to find out how that's pronounced before we give it to the Aussie next of kin.
+I need to find out how that's pronounced before we send it to the Aussie next of kin.

-As a matter of interest because English folk, especially Yorkshire, embraced last year's UK sections of the Tour de France so enthusiastically, it will be announced that half of the 2018 Tour de France will be staged in England, Scotland, Ireland and Wales to commemorate the end of The Great War - You heard it here first!
+As a matter of interest, because English folk, especially in Yorkshire, embraced last year's UK sections of the Tour de France so enthusiastically, it will be announced that half of the 2018 Tour de France will be staged in England, Scotland, Ireland and Wales to commemorate the end of The Great War - You heard it here first!
 Get down the bookies and put a couple of quid on it, as well as George Michael in drag to win next year's Eurovision Song Contest, and if you want a real outsider for some kind of three-way bet, then it's Yorick for his performance in 'Hamlet' winning 'Best Actor'.